osilander/bacterial-genomics-intro/ngs-tools/index.rst

 The process of installing a software package is called a *recipe*, and these recipes are contained in places called *channels*.
 Most recipes for bioinformatic software is contained in the `bioconda <https://bioconda.github.io/>`_ channel, which currently has recipes for more than 7000 software packages. |conda| is not installed by default, thus you need to install it first to be able to use it.

 The installation of this tool is perhaps the most complicated installation we will do in this course.
 However, after the installation of |conda|, your life will become far easier and you will be on your way to becoming a seasoned bioinformatician (`binfie <https://soundcloud.com/microbinfie>`_).
+Note that in the code sample below, you will *not* be able to use tab-complete because the file does not yet exist on your computer.

 .. code-block:: bash